vertigobr/vkpr-old/README.md

 ## Contributing

-Pull requests/Merge Request are welcome!
+Pull requests/Merge Requests are welcome!
 Please open an issue first and discuss with us about the proposing changes and be sure to perform tests in a proper way.

 ## Support